|S&ED||Strategic and Economic Dialogue.|

 1. A product that is not embodied in a physical good and that typically effects some change in another product, person, or institution.
 Contrasts with good.
 Trade in services is the subject of the GATS.

-2. To make the scheduled payments on a debt, usually including both interest and amounts towards repayment of the principal.
+2. To make the scheduled payments on a debt, usually including both interest and any required amounts toward repayment of the principal.
 See debt service.

 |Service barrier||Barrier to trade in a service, such as a limit on the functions of a foreign-owned service provider.|